Making a mandatory report

 How should a report be made?

-Once a mandatory reporter forms a belief, on reasonable grounds, that child sexual abuse has occurred or is occurring; they must make a report to the Department for Child Protection’s Mandatory Reporting Service.
+Once a mandatory reporter forms a belief, on reasonable grounds, that child sexual abuse has occurred or is occurring; they must make a report to the Department of Communities - Child Protection and Family Support’s Mandatory Reporting Service.

 A verbal report can be made, but must be followed by a written report as soon as is practicable, preferably within 24 hours.

 The reporter’s organisation may have internal reporting procedures, and it is important that reporters check this with their organisation.

 Mandatory reporters must report a belief, formed on reasonable grounds in the course of their work, paid or unpaid, that a child or young person has been the subject of sexual abuse or is the subject of ongoing sexual abuse, to the Department’s Mandatory Reporting Service.

 Refer to Information Provision in a mandatory report for detailed information.

 What if child sexual abuse occured before the legislation came into effect on 1 January 2009, are mandatory reporters obliged to report it under the Act?